docs

 Module Configuration

-• enabled or NUXT_OPENTELEMETRY_ENABLED - This option enables or disables the module.
-If enabled is set to false at build-time, the module will not install any plugins or modify the entrypoint.
-If it is set to false at runtime, the plugin will be installed, but spans will not be created for Nitro requests.
+• If it is set to false at runtime, the plugin will be installed, but spans will not be created for Nitro requests.

-• pathBlocklist or NUXT_OPENTELEMETRY_PATH_BLOCKLIST - This option allows ignoring requests for paths that match the pattern.
-It can be a regular expression string or plain string.
-For example, the Storefront Boilerplate uses this option { pathBlocklist: '^(/.*)?/api/up' } to skip creating spans for /api/up requests.
+• This option allows ignoring requests for paths that match the specified pattern.
+It can be a regular expression string or a plain string.

-Including and Excluding modules
+Including and Excluding Modules

-• include An array of module identifiers to include for hooking
+• include: An array of module identifiers to include for hooking.

-• exclude An array of module identifiers to exclude from hooking
+• exclude: An array of module identifiers to exclude from hooking.

 OpenTelemetry Options

 The OpenTelemetry SDK and Exporter also support configuration through environment variables.
 You can see a full list of the supported configuration options here.
-The most important one is OTEL_SERVICE_NAME which allows setting the service name.

-OTEL_NODE_ENABLED_INSTRUMENTATIONS can also be set to control which automatic instrumentations are used.
+• OTEL_NODE_ENABLED_INSTRUMENTATIONS can also be set to control which automatic instrumentations are used.